Silk Road Medical Inc (SILK) Beta Value: Understanding the Market Risk - News Heater

 SILK) stock’s latest price update

-Silk Road Medical Inc (NASDAQ: SILK)’s stock price has plunge by 11.74relation to previous closing price of 7.41.
-Nevertheless, the company has seen a 26.22% surge in its stock price over the last five trading sessions.
+The stock price of Silk Road Medical Inc (NASDAQ: SILK) has plunged by -3.90 when compared to previous closing price of 8.71, but the company has seen a 11.45% gain in its stock price over the last five trading sessions.
 GlobeNewsWire reported 2023-10-26 that SUNNYVALE, Calif., Oct.
 26, 2023 (GLOBE NEWSWIRE) — Silk Road Medical, Inc. (Nasdaq: SILK), a company focused on reducing the risk of stroke and its devastating impact, today announced it will report financial results for the third quarter 2023 after market close on Wednesday, November 8th, 2023.
 Company management will host a corresponding audio webcast beginning at 1:30 p.m.
 Pacific Time / 4:30 p.m.
 Eastern Time.

 SILK’s Market Performance